rikaa15/portfolio-manager/src/docs/BacktestingOutputExample.md

 - Total Portfolio Value: Combined value of all assets (BTC, USDC, LP position, hedge PnL).
 - Profit/Loss ($): Cumulative profit or loss since inception.
 - Return (%): Cumulative return as a percentage of starting capital.
-- Net Gain vs. Hold ($): Difference in profit/loss compared to simply holding 1 BTC + $110k USDC.
+- Net Gain vs. Hold ($): total profit or loss of providing liquidity compared to holding the assets.
+It includes trading fees, rewards, and impermanent loss (IL).
 - Capital Used in Trading: Actual capital actively deployed (including margin/collateral for hedges).
 - Total Capital Locked: All capital locked in LP, hedge collateral, and buffers.
 - LP Fees Earned: Total fees earned from providing liquidity.